3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 ### Exercise

 At this point, you are ready to work on the [exercise](02_aerial_acquisition_preprocessing_exercise_geometric.md).
-You will improve georeferencing of a HS image (3 cm GSD, for the purpose of the exercise reduced only to three spectral bands) by its registration into an RGB orthoimage (2cm GSD).
+You will improve georeferencing of a HS image (3 cm GSD, for the purpose of the exercise, reduced only to three spectral bands) by its registration into a RGB orthoimage (2cm GSD).
-The HS image was acquired with a Nano-Hyperspec® line camera mounted on the DJI Matrice 600 Pro georeferenced using GNSS/INS onboard.
+The HS image was acquired with a Nano-Hyperspec® line camera mounted on the DJI Matrice 600 Pro georeferenced using onboard GNSS/INS.
 The RGB images were acquired with the frame camera Sony A7 ILCE-7, georeferenced using the GCPs and structure from motion.
-The GCPs were signalised and measured with a GNSS/RTK receiver with an accuracy of 2 cm in the horizontal and 3 cm in the vertical direction.
+The GCPs were signalised and measured with a GNSS/RTK receiver with an accuracy of 2 cm in the horizontal direction and 3 cm in the vertical.

 ## Spectra transformations

-Due to noise present in the data and large data volumes, it is practical to carry out further pre-processing steps of radiometrically and geometrically corrected HS imagery before their use for time series statistical analysis or classification.
+Due to tge noise present in data and large data volumes, it is practical to carry out further pre-processing steps of radiometrically and geometrically corrected HS imagery before their use for time series statistical analysis or classification.

 ### Spectra smoothening and denoising

 Spectral curves collected with an airborne HS sensor contain a relatively high amount of noise due to narrow bandwidth, remaining errors from radiometric correction, etc. ([Vaiphasa, 2006](#references)).
-The collected spectrum $s_{0} (\lambda)$ can be then expressed as sum of a true signal $s_{t} (\lambda)$ and noise $n (\lambda)$:
+The collected spectrum $s_{0} (\lambda)$ can be then expressed as the sum of true signal $s_{t} (\lambda)$ and noise $n (\lambda)$:

 $$s_{0} (\lambda) = s_{t} (\lambda) +n (\lambda)$$